 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like the City, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the Debt Service funds are restricted as to use, and the General funds are unassigned.
+All of the General funds are unassigned.

-The District maintains two governmental funds, general and debt service.
-Information is presented in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund and Debt Service Fund.
+The District currently maintains one general governmental fund.
+Information is presented in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund.

-The District adopts an annual budget for its General Fund and Debt Service Fund.
-Supplementary budgetary schedules have been provided to demonstrate compliance with these budgets.
+The District adopts an annual budget for its General Fund.
+A supplementary budgetary schedule has been provided to demonstrate compliance with this budget.